zonemaster/zonemaster-gui/docs/TranslationGuide.md

 [translators guide for Engine]).
 Contact the Zonemaster Group if that does not work.

-The changes in or addition of *LANG.json* and *gui-faq-LANG.md* must be completed by a translator.
-The other changes are only done when a language is added and can be completed by the Zonemaster Group.
+The translator must always create or update the *LANG.json* and the *gui-faq-LANG.md*.
+The other changes are only done when a language is added and will be completed by the Zonemaster Group.

 ## LANG.json